-Online publication date: February 2019
+Previous online publication date: February 2019

 Transfusion-related acute lung injury (TRALI) is a rare but serious syndrome characterized by sudden acute respiratory distress following transfusion.
-It is defined as new, acute lung injury (ALI) during or within six hours after blood product administration in the absence of temporally-associated risk factors for ALI.
-All plasma-containing blood products have been implicated in TRALI, including rare reports with IVIg and cryoprecipitate.
-Despite the very small amount of plasma contained in red blood cells, this product is associated with the largest number of reported cases of TRALI.
-TRALI is thought to be caused by activation of recipient neutrophils by donor-derived antibodies targeting human leukocyte antigen (HLA) or human neutrophil antigen (HNA), in most cases.
-Non-antibody-mediated cases occur and may be mediated by biologic response modifiers present in the transfused blood product, along with recipient factors.
+It is defined as new, acute respiratory distress during or within six hours of blood component (i.e., red blood cells, plasma, platelets) or blood product (i.e., plasma protein product) administration in the absence of temporally-associated risk factors for acute respiratory distress syndrome (ARDS).
+All plasma-containing blood components and plasma protein products have been implicated in TRALI, including rare reports with intravenous immunoglobulin (IVIg) and cryoprecipitate.
+Despite the very small amount of plasma contained in red blood cells, this component is associated with the largest number of reported cases of TRALI.
+TRALI is thought to be caused by activation of recipient neutrophils by donor-derived antibodies targeting human leukocyte antigens (HLA) or human neutrophil antigens (HNA).
+Non-antibody-mediated cases also occur and may be mediated by biologic response modifiers present in the transfused blood component or plasma protein product, along with recipient factors.

 Treatment and clinical course

-TRALI is associated with a high morbidity and the majority of patients require ventilatory support.
-However, with supportive care, the lung injury is generally transient, with oxygen levels returning to pre-transfusion levels within 48 to 96 hours and CXR returning to normal within 96 hours.
+TRALI is associated with high morbidity and the majority of patients require ventilatory support.
+However, with supportive care, the lung injury is generally transient, with oxygen levels returning to pre-transfusion levels within 48 to 96 hours and chest X-ray returning to normal within 96 hours.
 However, some patients are slower to recover and may remain hypoxic with persistent pulmonary infiltrates for several days although pulmonary function eventually returns to baseline without apparent sequelae.
 As with ARDS, there is no role for diuretics or corticosteroids.

-Transfusion-transmitted bacteremia may present with fever and rigors with or without hypotension and culminate in severe sepsis with associated ALI which may be difficult to distinguish from TRALI.
+Transfusion-transmitted bacteremia may present with fever and rigors with or without hypotension and culminate in severe sepsis with associated ARDS, which may be difficult to distinguish from TRALI.
 The presence of positive blood cultures with the same organism cultured from the implicated blood product is a useful delineating finding.

 Whether activated by antibodies or by some other modifier, this activation causes neutrophil-mediated endothelial damage and capillary leak.
-Many studies in the literature support this hypothesis, which may explain how some TRALI reactions occur in the absence of donor-derived anti-HLA/HNA antibodies, or why TRALI reactions do not occur in all recipients of blood components from donors who are known to have these antibodies.
-That is, in the absence of neutrophil priming by recipient factors TRALI will not occur despite the transfusion of antibodies or biologic response modifiers.
+Many studies in the literature support this hypothesis,4-7 which may explain how some TRALI reactions occur in the absence of donor-derived anti-HLA/HNA antibodies, or why TRALI reactions do not occur in all recipients of blood components from donors who are known to have these antibodies.
+That is, in the absence of neutrophil priming by recipient factors, TRALI will not occur despite the transfusion of antibodies or biologic response modifiers.

 More recently, a threshold hypothesis has been postulated.
 In cases where the second event is sufficiently strong, TRALI may occur in the absence of the first clinical event.
 This threshold model could explain why TRALI may be observed in some transfusion recipients who are quite well prior to transfusion without predisposing risk factors.